mirsimko/ZdcCalibration/instructions.md

 $ ./run.sh $tofMultCut
 ```
 The results should appear in the `dirOut/analysis/runNumber` folder.
 Now, you can fit the ZDC ADC distributions
-and get the single and double neutron peaks.
+and get the single and double neutron peaks (SNP and DNP, respectively).
+After you get the SNP, you can calibrate
+the ZDC HV as described e.g. here <https://www.star.bnl.gov/protected/heavy/msimko/voltagesResult.pdf>.

 ### Creating html page for monitoring